Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 CREATING A GRAND ENTR AND ENTRANCE

 of the home sale.
 This means more than putting out a welcome mat and potted plants.
 You want prospective buyers to feel welcome, safe, and secure when they open the door.
 The doorknob is the first point-of-touch on a home.
 Security is important to homebuyers.
 A flimsy lock or handle on the front door will make potential homebuyers uncomfortable, and they may not even know why.
 Replace a worn or loose entry handset.
 Consider replacing the door handle with a heavy-duty deadbolt and knob combination.
-This investment of less than $100 will make your home more visibly and practically secure, and everyone wants to be secure in their home.
+This investment of less than $150 will make your home more visibly and practically secure, and everyone wants to be secure in their home.
 The front door is a focal point; make it impressive.
 Freshen it up and add a dash of color.
 Choose a paint that complements the color of your home.
-Replacing a wooden door with a steel entry door is worth the cost with a 91% ROI (Return on Investment).
 SOME OTHER CONSIDERATIONS IN CREA NS IN CREATING GREAT CURB APPEAL: EAL: • Symmetry appeals to the eye and is easy to accomplish.
 Lopsided landscaping or unevenly trimmed bushes will detract from the curb appeal; the overall appearance of the home needs balance. • The mailbox should complement your home.
 If it is worn, dated, or unsightly, replace it.
-This doesn’t cost much and is worthwhile. • Use outdoor lighting to add to landscaping appeal as well as a perceived safety feature. • Use flower boxes and raised flower beds to add instant color.
-This is an easy, inexpensive way to enhance curb
+This doesn’t cost much and is a worthwhile investment. • Use outdoor lighting to add to landscaping appeal as well as a perceived safety feature. • Use flower boxes and raised flower beds to add instant color.
+This is an easy, inexpensive way to enhance curb appeal.

 21